Boris Johnson’s mother dies aged 79

-Boris Johnson’s mother Charlotte Johnson Wahl ‘dies aged 79’
+Boris Johnson’s mother Charlotte Johnson Wahl dies aged 79

-The Prime Minister once described her as the ‘supreme authority’ in his family
+The prime minister once described her as the ‘supreme authority’ in his family

-Boris Johnson is mourning the loss of his mother, the artist Charlotte Johnson Wahl, who has died at the age of 79, it isreported.
+Boris Johnson is mourning the loss of his mother, the artist Charlotte Johnson Wahl, who has died at the age of 79.

-She died “suddenly and peacefully” at a London hospital, the family said according to the Daily Telegraph.
+She died “suddenly and peacefully” at a London hospital, according to a death notice issued by the family in The Times.

 She was diagnosed with Parkinson’s Disease at the age of 40 and later became president of the European Commission for Human Rights.

+“I’m very sorry to learn of the prime minister’s loss.
+My condolences to him and his family,” he tweeted.

+Tory MP Angela Richardson said: “Sad news for the PM tonight as well as the rest of the Johnson family.
+Thoughts with them all.”

-After marrying Stanley Johnson in 1963, she had four children: Boris, journalist Rachel, former Cabinet minister Jo and environmentalist Leo, before they divorced in 1979.
+After marrying Stanley Johnson in 1963, Ms Wahl had four children: Boris, journalist Rachel, former cabinet minister Jo and environmentalist Leo, before they divorced in 1979.

-The Prime Minister’s son Wilfred was her 13th grandchild.
+The prime minister’s son Wilfred was her 13th grandchild.

 Join our new commenting forum